Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering: Adversarial Attacks against DocVQA

 \myparagraph{Attack Scenarios.} Here, we specialize the above formulation to cover different goals of the attacker.
 Starting from Eq. \eqref{eq:optimization}, we formulate several attack variants, each differing in its constraints and optimization targets.

-\mysubparagraph{Targeted, single-answer manipulation.} The attacker selects a single QA pair $(\vct x, \vct \question, \vct y)$ and a target answer $\vct y^\star$, optimizing the objective in Eq.\eqref{eq:optimization} with a positive sign (\ie, $\losssign = 1$, minimizing the loss $L_{\vct \theta}$ on the target answer).
+\mysubparagraph{Targeted, single-answer manipulation.} The attacker selects a single QA pair $(\vct x, \vct \questionq, \vct y)$ and a target answer $\vct y^\star$, optimizing the objective in Eq.\eqref{eq:optimization} with a positive sign (\ie, $\losssign = 1$, minimizing the loss $L_{\vct \theta}$ on the target answer).

-\mysubparagraph{Targeted, multi-answer manipulation.} The attacker selects a set of QA pairs on the sample $\vct x$, where for each question there is a specific target answer.
-Thus, given $\{(\vct x, \vct \question_j, \vct y^\star_j)\}_{j=1}^M$, the objective jointly minimizes the sum of losses across all QA pairs:
+\mysubparagraph{Targeted, multi-answer manipulation.} The attacker selects a set of QA pairs on the sample $\vct x$, with a specific target answer for each question.
+Thus, given $\{(\vct x, \vct \questionq_j, \vct y^\star_j)\}_{j=1}^M$, the attack jointly minimizes the sum of losses on all QA pairs:

 \mysubparagraph{Denial of Answer.} The attacker seeks to degrade performance globally by inducing wrong answers to one or all questions on a sample $\vct x$.
 This can be obtained by modifying slightly the objective in \cref{eq:multi-answer}, using the negative sign of the loss $L$, (\ie $\losssign=-1$) so that it maximizes the loss to the correct answers, and sets $\vct y_j^\star = \vct y_j$, $j=1, \dots M$ for inducing a total denial of service in which the model outputs wrong answers to all questions about the given sample.
 Ideally, by averaging over several questions, the attack could also generalize to unseen questions.
 However, in our results, we found that this does not seem to happen in practice (see \autoref{fig:results_doa} in our experimental results).